Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Proposed Approach

-\textbf{Inference for Sequential Brick Assembly.} In an inference stage, we determine the next brick positions by following the procedure of~\OursAcronym, given $\mathbf{B}_0$.
+In an inference stage, we determine the next brick positions by following our aforementioned procedure, given $\mathbf{B}_0$.
 We provide a different form of $\mathbf{B}_0$ depending on a task, i.e., completion and generation, and sequentially generate $\mathbf{B}_t$ until a terminal step $T$.
-For a completion task, we use an intermediate state, i.e., incomplete brick structure, as $\mathbf{B}_0$; see \Secref{sec:exp_comp} for the details.
-For a generation task, we sample an initial brick position from a discrete uniform distribution, i.e., $(x,y,z) \sim \mathcal{U}(\{-2,2\}^3)$.
+For a completion task that is designed to assemble bricks from a incomplete brick structure, we use an intermediate state, i.e., incomplete brick structure, as $\mathbf{B}_0$.
+For a generation task that is designed to assemble bricks from scratch, we sample an initial brick position from a discrete uniform distribution, i.e., $(x,y,z) \sim \mathcal{U}(\{-2,2\}^3)$.
 Then, we assemble bricks on a zero-centered voxel grid of size $(64, 64, 64)$ and use the voxel occupancy of the initial brick position sampled as $\mathbf{B}_0$.